gradle/gradle/design-docs/managed-model.md

 - Convenience and/or enforcement of “internal to plugin” properties of model elements
 - Extending model elements with new properties
+- Specializing model elements to apply new views

 ### Misc